Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/HW_Emulation/README.md

 # Section 4

-## Command Line Project Source Code Debug with the Vitis IDE
+## Command Line Project Source Code Debug with the Vitis IDE (classic)

 This section uses the command line flow to build for hardware emulation.